yosrahelal/paladin/architecture/transaction_manager.md

     - Configuration and customization is also supported

 > TODO: More detailed sequence flow diagrams need to be brought into this document as they evolve (Leads John Hosie & Chengxuan Xing)

+### Transaction engine processing model

+In order to build an engine that works with asynchronous transaction stage update events.
+The Paladin transaction engine is design with the following principles:
+- **Event driven**
+- **